ALL-ON-4 Dental Implants

 Then, they will clean and suture all the incisions made.
 And finally, you will be taken to a recovery room where you can relax and take time to wake up from the anesthesia.

 The standard ALL-ON-4 dental implants procedure involves anesthesia, preparation of the gums, placing the implant, and suturing.

 When transitioning from a lying-down position to standing, it’s best to do so slowly to avoid getting lightheaded.

 All-ON-4 Dental Implants Recovery Time

-48 hours after implants surgery, if there still is minimal bleeding, you can gently rinse your mouth with salt water.
-Twice a day mix one tablespoon of iodized salt with eight ounces of warm water and rinse gently for 20 seconds.
+48 hours after implant surgery, if there still is minimal bleeding, you can gently rinse your mouth with saltwater.
+Mix one tablespoon of iodized salt twice a day with eight ounces of warm water and rinse gently for 20 seconds.

 Ten days After Implant Surgery

 At this time, you should be working or going back to your normal daily activities including working out, bending over, and lifting heavy objects regularly do so.